fpjohnston/TECO-64/doc/insert.md

 As explained in (TBD), certain characters are filtered out by the operating system and/or may perform special functions, and some characters are immediate action commands and have special effect.
-If you want to insert such characters into the text buffer, use the *n*I\` command described in the following table.
+If you want to insert such characters into the edit buffer, use the *n*I\` command described in the following table.
 It will insert any ASCII character into the buffer, including the special characters that could not ordinarily be typed at a terminal.